 Extended Funding for Mirka-Driven SHAPE Programme to 2030

-The SHAPE programme and its surrounding ecosystem, originally launched three years ago with funding from Mirka and Business Finland has been granted extended financing from Business Finland through 2030.
+The SHAPE programme and its surrounding ecosystem, originally launched three years ago with funding from Mirka and Business Finland, has been granted extended financing from Business Finland through 2030.

 Since its launch, the global operating environment has evolved significantly.
 Climate targets have tightened, geopolitical shifts have impacted raw material availability, and the cost of waste and emissions has increased.
 At the same time, manufacturing remains one of the largest sources of greenhouse gas emissions globally, and only a limited share of industrial materials is currently recycled back into production.
 This creates both urgency and opportunity.

 Experience from the first phase of SHAPE highlighted scalability as a key barrier.
 Although alternative materials and circular concepts exist, they are often not yet viable at the scale required by global manufacturing.
 With the extension to 2030, SHAPE 2.0 therefore deepens its ambition by moving toward systemic transformation of industrial value chains.
-A central objective is to ensure that sustainable materials are not only developed but made available at industrial scale with sufficient volumes and delivery security.
+A central objective is to ensure that these materials are not only developed but made available at industrial scale with sufficient volumes and delivery security.

 Intelligent and automated remanufacturing is another core priority.
 Remanufacturing and refurbishment processes today are complex and difficult to automate, creating bottlenecks in circular systems.
 Through digitalisation, robotics and advanced automation, SHAPE 2.0 seeks to make these processes more efficient, scalable and economically viable.